aftersound/thoughts/docs/some-thoughts-on-data-topology.md

 - what kind of processing is applied to the data?
 - ...

-In the place I work for, it's always easy to get a straight answer to any of the questions.
+In the place I work for, it's always not easy to get a straight answer to any of the questions.
 Actually, in many cases, it's like crawling through a patch of entangled weeds to get an answer.
 I think there are many reasons.
 - so many technologies involved
   - for storing data, HDFS, Teradata, Swift, Cassandra, Couchbase, Mongo, Elasticsearch, etc.